fwextensions/quick-score/README.md

 ### Sorting lists of strings with a `QuickScore` instance

-Auto-completion against a list of available items is a typical use-case for string scoring, where you want the user to get to the desired result by typing as few characters as possible.
-Instead of calling `quickScore()` directly for every item in the list and then sorting, it's simpler to use an instance of the [`QuickScore`](https://fwextensions.github.io/quick-score/QuickScore.html) class:
+A typical use-case for string scoring is auto-completion, where you want the user to get to the desired result by typing as few characters as possible.
+Instead of calling `quickScore()` directly for every item in a list and then sorting it based on the score, it's simpler to use an instance of the [`QuickScore`](https://fwextensions.github.io/quick-score/QuickScore.html) class:

 ```js
 import {QuickScore} from "quick-score";